raspberrypilearning/sense-hat-advent-calendar/en/step_1.md

 ## Introduction

 Count down to Christmas with your Sense HAT.
+Your digital advent calendar will display a new image each day between 1st and 24th December.

 ### What you will make